carbon-design-system/carbon/docs/guides/ibm-plex.md

 ## Overview

 The Carbon Design System uses [IBM Plex](https://www.ibm.com/plex) as its typeface.
-For teams using Carbon, this font is loaded by default through Google Fonts if you are using any of our projects, or if you are using [`@carbon/type`](../packages/type) directly.
+For teams using Carbon, this font is loaded by default through an Akamai CDN if you are using any of our projects, or if you are using [`@carbon/type`](../packages/type) directly.

 However, the Google Fonts strategy loaded by default is not recommended for